GovindK58/VSR-SoC-2022/README.md

 # Video Super Resolution

+This is a project to achieve Video Super Resolution.
-This is a project as part of Seasons Of Code 2022
+This is done as part of Seasons Of Code 2022.

 This repo contains the weekly report.

 ### Week 1